-- 1 large tomato or 1/4 cup diced Pomi tomatoes
+- 1 tomato or ¼ cup diced Pomi tomatoes, drained

 - 2 teaspoons freshly ground black pepper